sourcevault/nutzen/readme.md

 - `hoplon.guard` also accepts validators created using `hoplon.types`.

-- when creating large validator chains, sometimes you want to 'reach' / 'use' the `.def` value to *short circuit* your pattern matching, in situation like that `hoplon.guard.getdef` is provided, it allows using the `.def` function directly, it's important to note this is an purely an *optimization concern* - to keep `hoplon.guard` competitive with a native implementation.
+- when creating large validator chains, you may want to 'reach' / 'use' the `.def` value to *short circuit* your pattern matching, in situation like that `.symdef` is provided, it allows using the `.def` function directly, it's important to note this is purely an *optimization concern*.

+#### why introduce functions like `arwhn`, `arnwh` and `arnwhn` or even `arn` ?

+It's important to write as few simple functions as possible and reduce the overall number of `if..else`.

+These functions also completes the algebra of the core operators.

 ##### Description and Type in Table

+- `exec` - execution function - once all the conditions are met, this function is run.
+The return value of this function is the return value of the `hoplon.guard` object.

+- `errorfun` - error logic is expressed within this function.

 ```
 [ LEGENDS ]